 Another function of the coolant recovery tank is, to remove air bubbles from the cooling system.

-Coolant without air bubbles is much more efficient, than coolant with air bubbles.
+Coolant without air bubbles, is much more efficient, than coolant with air bubbles.
 Because, it absorbs heat much faster.
 So, with no recovery tank, air is sucked into the radiator instead of coolant.
 As a result, causing air locks and the formation of rust.
-Which can result in the formation of rust.
 When rust forms inside the cooling system; you will have to flush out the system and replace the coolant.
-One fairly common sign is an engine that’s overheating.
-However, the coolant tank contains a normal level of coolant.
+One fairly common sign, is an engine that’s overheating.
+Even though, the coolant tank contains, a normal level of coolant.

 Before, The Coolant Recovery Tank

 Basic Recovery Tank (Overflow Tank)

 To keep the radiator full at all times; car makers developed a new radiator cap and installed a tank.
 The radiator cap operates just like; the older versions to open and bleed off excess coolant.
 But, instead of expelling the coolant onto the ground; the coolant drained into a recovery bottle/tank.
 So far, the cap operates just like the previous caps.
 However, as the engine cools and the coolant contracts; it creates a vacuum inside the radiator.

 Pressurized Recovery Tank (Expansion Tank)

 As car makers moved to, transverse mounted engines and swept hood designs; they faced an under hood space problem.
 One way to gain more space, was to move the radiator forward.
 Unfortunately, that limited access to the radiator cap.
 So, car makers decided; to move the radiator cap from the radiator to the recovery tank.
 In this design, the radiator, upper radiator hose, drain hose and recovery tank, are all under pressure.
 The recovery tank is a much sturdier design and can handle more than 15-psi.